Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Statement</dt>
       <dd>
          <div>
-            <p>Query keys in a [=URI=] MUST only contain letters and digits, where the first letter of each word is capitalized, except for the first letter (MUST NOT be a digit) of the entire compound word.
+            <p>Query keys in a [=URI=] MUST only contain letters and digits, where the first letter of each word is capitalised, except for the first letter (MUST NOT be a digit) of the entire compound word.
 This is also known as <a href="https://developer.mozilla.org/en-US/docs/Glossary/Camel_case">lower camelCase</a>.
-This also implies that diacritics MUST be normalized and special characters MUST be omitted.
+This also implies that diacritics MUST be normalised and special characters MUST be omitted.
          </div>
       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p>Query keys are often converted to JSON object keys, where camelCase is the naming convention to avoid compatibility issues with JavaScript when deserializing objects.
+         <p>Query keys are often converted to JSON object keys, where camelCase is the naming convention to avoid compatibility issues with JavaScript when deserialising objects.
          <aside class="example">
             <p>URI query key using camelCase (correct):</p>
             <pre class="nohighlight example-correct">https://api.example.org/v1/gebouwen?typeGebouw=woning</pre>